-From Mullā Ṣadrā's point of view, the divine closeness or the presential knowledge of God Almighty is the true happiness of man.
-In addition to the fact that the true happiness of man is an instance of intellectual virtues due to his epistemological aspect, the realization of this goal requires attribution to intellectual virtues.
-It is clear that nearness to God requires detailed and deep knowledge about facts, especially about the intellectual world and their connection with the material one.
-Therefore, attribution to intellectual virtues is necessary to achieve true happiness, although it cannot be considered sufficient, because in addition to the epistemological aspect, it is also necessary to accept knowledge by the heart.
+From Mullā Sadrā's point of view, the divine closeness or the presential knowledge of God Almighty is the true happiness of man.
+In addition to the fact that the true happiness of man is an instance of intellectual virtues due to his epistemological aspect, the realization of this goal requires intellectual virtues.
+It is clear that nearness to God requires detailed and deep intellectual knowledge about facts. especially about the world connection with the material one.
+Therefore, attribution to intellectual virtues necessary to achieve true happiness, although it cannot be considered sufficient, because in addition to the epistemological aspect, it is also necessary to accept knowledge by the heart.